 By way of example, University of California Los Angeles' award amounts range from $5,000 to $15,000 per student per year, while the hourly rate for federal work-study jobs at University of North Carolina at Charlotte, where students are awarded up to $4,000 for the academic year, is at least $9 per hour.

 Graduate school students can also slash their student loan bill by becoming a teaching assistant, a job that requires assisting faculty by teaching lower-level classes, developing teaching materials, preparing and giving exams, and grading exams or papers.

 The amount you earn will be largely determined by geography and the caliber of the institution.
-The Bureau of Labor Statistics reports that the annual mean wage for graduate teaching assistants is $36,340 per year.6 The Glassdoor recruiting website suggests that the average base pay is closer to $26,000 per year.
+The Bureau of Labor Statistics reports that the annual mean wage for graduate teaching assistants is roughly $42,000 per year.7 The Glassdoor recruiting website suggests that the average base pay is closer to $36,000 per year.